Swim Deep: 2018-2019: Emerald Classics

-2020-present: Familiarise Yourself with Your Closest Exit EP
+2020-2021: Familiarise Yourself with Your Closest Exit EP

 On 5 November 2021, Swim Deep released "On the Floor" which featured singer Phoebe Green.
 It is the lead single off their collaborative EP, Familiarise Yourself with Your Closest Exit.
 It was released on 11 March 2022.
 The EP contains five tracks that featured other artists, Australian singer-songwriter Hatchie and Thai pop duo Dept, as well as Williams' fiancée, Nell Power.
 Written during lockdown, Williams described the EP as "shoegazey, but like The 1975 [rather than] a '90s throwback".

 On 1 September 2022, the band announced a UK headline tour, alongside the release of a stand-alone single, "Little Blue".

+2024: Theres A Big Star Outside

+On 7 June 2024 the band released their 4th studio album, There's A Big Star Outside via Submarine Cat Records.
+Produced by Bill Ryder-Jones, their 4th album gained critical acclaim via Dork Magazine, DIY Magazine, Le Monde and BBC Radio 6.
+Frontman Austin Williams declared the new direction as "a lot more sensitive and a lot more vulnerable".

+The band toured the UK, Europe, and Asia in support of the album in 2024 and 2025, including a run of dates in the UK for which Bill Ryder-Jones joined the band as lead guitarist.
+The latter tour concluded with a performance of the album in full at St. Matthias Church in Hackney, material from which was later released as a vinyl-only live EP.

 Musical style

 The band's musical style has been described as "melodic, guitar-based rock that belies the influence of '80s dream pop and '90s shoegaze."
 The band's debut album featured an indie pop sound, with influences from bands such as Ride and the Stone Roses, as well as from baggy, trip hop and new wave genres.
 Nevertheless, the band transitioned to a psychedelic pop sound on their second album, Mothers, informed by acid house, Balearic beat, gospel music and Motorik rhythms.